peterwiebe/riacarmin/relabelit.md

 The first important thing I noticed was that people really did read food labels.
 So I would come up to them and ask what information they were trying to find.
 It was amazing how responsive people were when I said that I was trying to design a “food label translator”.

-Seeing Patterns After a day spent in Whole Foods our team had tons of notes and quite a few stories.
+<strong>Seeing Patterns.</strong> After a day spent in Whole Foods our team had tons of notes and quite a few stories.
 When sharing our findings, it became clear that there were definitely patterns in what people were trying to find in food labels.

 So we just started to put words that we heard people say a lot on sticky notes and arranging them in some basic mental model.
 There were definitely three different types of shoppers that could be our potential users: people with health concerns like diabetics, vegetarians and vegans, and health conscious shoppers.